 For questions regarding Media Services please email.

-The library is still closed through summer 2020.
-If you need something from the library, please email email@example.com for assistance.
+The library building is still closed through summer 2020.
+Please email email@example.com for assistance not mentioned elsewhere in this guide.

 Using library databases/journals from home: